GREAT BASS ALBUMS

 Alleycat (Nucleus)

-This album has it all: a catchy bassline on "Phaideaux Corner"; the occasional spotlight on the title track; some lead bass-playing on "Splat" (with a dope wah-wah pedal, which I suspect served as the namesake for the track); "You Can't Be Sure," a cool little trio featuring twelve-string guitar, bass, and muted trumpet; and even some walking bassline action on the up-tempo "Nosegay."
+This album has it all: a catchy bassline on "Phaideux Corner"; the occasional spotlight on the title track; some lead bass-playing on "Splat" (with some wah-wah, which I suspect served as the namesake for the track); "You Can't Be Sure", a cool little free jazz number featuring twelve-string guitar, bass, and muted trumpet; and even some walking-bassline action on the up-tempo "Nosegay".

 Journey to Love (Stanley Clarke)